Skip to content

 -128 to +127 (movement since last query)

-Notes: - Used for mouse/spinner input (Tempest 3000) - Value accumulates between queries, then resets - Positive = clockwise, Negative = counterclockwise
+Notes: - Used for spinner/mouse input in games such as Tempest 3000 - Value represents accumulated movement delta since last query, then resets - Positive = clockwise, Negative = counterclockwise

 0x27 - REQUEST (Address)